fortrabbit/legal/sub-processors.md

 # Sub-processors of fortrabbit

-last modified: 11th of April 2019.
+last modified: 14th of May 2019.

 ## Cloud hosting & data centers